 Here are some essential details to consider when planning your visit to the Sachsenhausen Memorial:

-- Location: Sachsenhausen Memorial is located in Oranienburg, approximately 35 kilometers north of Berlin.
+Location: Sachsenhausen Memorial is situated in Oranienburg about twenty seven miles northeast of Berlin.

-- Opening Hours: The memorial is open all year round.
-However, opening hours may vary, so it’s good to check the official website for the most up-to-date information.
+Opening Hours: The memorial is free and which is open all year round.
+However, the hours may be different, It is recommended to visit the official site to obtain the information up to date.

 Table of Contents